orlagh-sweeney/event-app-api/README.md

     - The API has an events app.
     - This app provides functionality for users to create, edit, update and delete their own events.
     - Any user can view events.
-3. As a developer I want the functionality to to get, create, and delete attending resources so that users can modify if they are attending an event or not.
+3. As a developer I want the functionality to get, create, and delete attending resources so that users can modify if they are attending an event or not.
     - The API has an attendes app.
-    - This app provides functionality for authenticated users to create and delte attending resources.
+    - This app provides functionality for authenticated users to create and delete attending resources.
-4. As a developer I want the functionality to to get, create, update, edit and delete comments so that users can modify comment data.
+4. As a developer I want the functionality to get, create, update, edit and delete comments so that users can modify comment data.
     - The API has an comments app.
     - This app provides functionality for users to create, edit, update and delete their own comments on an event.
     - Any user can view comments.
-5. As a developer I want the functionality to to get, create, and delete like resources so that users can like comments and interact with the like data.
+5. As a developer I want the functionality to get, create, and delete like resources so that users can like comments and interact with the like data.
-    - The API has an likes app.
+    - The API has a likes app.
     - This app provides functionality for authenticated users to create and delete like resources for a comment.
 6. As a developer I want the functionality to store categories so that I can use categories in the Event and User Interest apps.
     - The API has an categories App.